saramin/appstore-status-bot/README.md

 6. Generate Slack Webhook token.
 7. Fork this repository.

-## 3. Setting Secrets with your keys.
+## 3. Setting Secrets with your keys

 - Go to `Settings` - `Secrets and variables` - `New repository secret`